ihordiachenko/data-viz-assignment-6/README.md

 - `styles.css` - CSS file for styling the visualization
 - `script.js` - JavaScript file with D3.js code for creating dynamic visualizations
 - `10yearAUSOpenMatches.csv` - Dataset containing 10 years of Australian Open tennis match data
+- `world.geojson` - GeoJSON file for the world map

 ## Features

+The project currently includes the following interactive visualizations:

+1.  **Global Dominance Choropleth Map**:
+    *   Visualizes cumulative match wins per country on a world map.
+    *   Interactive year slider (2009-2018) to see how dominance shifts over time.
+    *   Hover over a country to see its name and cumulative win count for the selected year.

+2.  **Year-by-Year "Road to the Title" Bracket Explorer**:
+    *   Reconstructs the tournament draw for a selected year and gender (Men/Women) as a collapsible tree.
+    *   Displays match pairings, winners, and round information.
+    *   Hover over a match node to view detailed statistics (aces, double faults, break points, etc.) for both players and the match score.
+    *   Click on a player\'s name (winner of a match) in the bracket to highlight their entire path through the tournament.
-- **Filter Controls**: Filter visualizations by year and gender
+    *   Filter by year and gender using dedicated controls.

-- **Match Statistics**: Bar chart showing match count by tournament round
-- **Player Performance**: Horizontal bar chart showing top players by win count
-- **Serve Analysis**: Grouped bar chart comparing serve statistics between winners and losers
-- **Country Representation**: Bar chart showing wins by country
+3.  **Head-to-Head Radar Duel**:
+    *   Compares two selected players based on their average match statistics over the decade.
+    *   Stats include: 1st Serve %, Aces, Double Faults, Break Point Conversion %, and Net Points Won %.
+    *   Autocomplete search boxes to easily find and select Player A and Player B.
+    *   "Mirror Mode" checkbox: When enabled, overlays Player B\'s stats on Player A\'s chart and animates/pulses areas where one player has a distinct advantage.
+    *   "Baseline: Only Head-to-Head Matches" checkbox: Switches the statistical baseline from all matches played by the selected players to only matches where they played against each other (if such matches exist in the dataset).

 ## How to Use

-1. Open `index.html` in a web browser
+1. Open `index.html` in a web browser.
-2. Use the filter controls to select specific years or gender categories
+2. Use the filter controls to select specific years or gender categories.
-3. Hover over chart elements to view detailed information
+3. Hover over chart elements to view detailed information.

 ## Data Description